manishshettym/manishshettym.github.io/index.md

 developer and debugging tools for cloud reliability.

 <span style="font-size: small;">
-*If you'd like to collaborate or chat with me, feel free to drop me an manishs [at] berkeley.edu*
+*If you'd like to collaborate, drop me an email at: manishs@berkeley.edu*
 </span>

 ## News